oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 Authenticate with Okta.
 Make sure you can add blogs, posts, tags, and products.
 Because the store service uses the same Cosmos DB instance that you were using with Docker Compose locally, any test products you created earlier will still be there.

-In preparation for the next step. delete everything you just deployed to AKS in the `demo` namespace.
+In preparation for the next step, delete everything you just deployed to AKS in the `demo` namespace.

 ```bash
 kubectl delete all --all -n demo